In February 2018, Google made an announcement regarding SSL certificates, also known as https. This announcement said:

 What is SSL?

 SSL stands for Secure Sockets Layer.
 It is a security protocol that encrypts the links between server and client, which can be between a website and a browser or a mail server and the mail client (Outlook is an example of this).
 By encrypting the link, this allows for your connection to be private.
 This means no one besides you and the website can access or see what you are sharing with the website.
 For example, you go to a store online to buy some clothes, you finish picking out your items and go to the shopping cart to purchase them.
-Part of purchasing the items is entering your name, address, and credit card information.
-When a website uses SSL it has a secure link allowing for your information to not be viewed and ultimately stolen.
-This does not mean the website you shared your information with cannot be hacked and your saved information cannot be taken, but it means that when you are interacting with the website your information at that time is not viewable.

 This also means that even if you are on non-encrypted WiFi (say at a coffee shop or public library), your connection those sites is still encrypted, so you’re still safe.
 This is why all the legitimate banking, e-commerce, email, and other mission-critical websites implemented SSL (HTTPS) encryption long ago.
 They knew they couldn’t keep people from getting on WiFi that wasn’t secure, but they could make it so it wouldn’t matter, at least while connecting to their website.